VincentAbbadie/chess-api/README.md

-# chess-api
+# chess-front
-API of the application chess opening library
+Front of the application chess opening library